Introduction to Teradata Temporary Tables

 - Disappear at the moment the query is finished

-Here is an example of a derived table (inside the parentheses):
+Here is a derived table example (in parentheses):

 SELECT * FROM (SELECT MAX(Revenue) FROM Invoices) AS InvoiceRevenue (MaxRevenue);

-The table is named InvoiceRevenue, and the column from the derived table is called MaxRevenue.
+The table is labeled InvoiceRevenue, and the derived table’s column is named MaxRevenue.

 SELECT * FROM (SELECT MAX(Revenue) AS MaxRevenue FROM Invoices) AS InvoiceRevenue;